mozzius/topthorn-cms/src/pages/index.md

       encouraging experience to horse and rider.
   - image: /img/cs8_2770_jn.jpg
     title: British Dressage
-    text: Topthorn is proud to be a British Dressage venue, with fortnightly affiliated competitions with highly respected BD judges with classes ranging from Prelim to Medium, with some shows extending to PSG.
-We also run regular unaffiliated dressage shows starting at Intro level.
+    text: "Topthorn is proud to be a British Dressage venue, with fortnightly affiliated competitions with highly respected BD judges with classes ranging from Prelim to Medium, with some shows extending to PSG.
+We also run regular unaffiliated dressage shows starting at Intro level and plenty of training opportunities throughout the year to progress your skills and confidence. "
   - image: /img/ca1_7270_jn.jpg
     title: Arena Hire and Clinics
     text: Our arenas are available for hire, with a full range of BSJA show jumps if